Composition series of arbitrary cardinality in modular lattices and abelian categories: Examples and Discussion

-\begin{theorem} Let $\mathcal{C}$ be a small directed category, let $\Cat$ be a skeletally small abelian category in which every object of $\Cat$ is JHS, and let $M$ be a functor in $\Fun(\mathcal{C},\Cat)$.
-Then $M$ is Jordan--H\"older--Schreier and satisfies
+\begin{theorem} Let $\mathcal{C}$ be a small directed category, let $\Cat$ be a well-powered abelian category in which every object of $\Cat$ is JHS, and let $M$ be a functor in $\Fun(\mathcal{C},\Cat)$.
+Then $M$ is JHS and satisfies